juho-lee/nrmm.cpp/README.md

     * subset for subset size (see paper) and et_thres for total running time
   * nrmm data output bm nrm init 2 num_sm depth et_thres
     * num_sm for the parameter G and depth for the parameter D in the paper

+Run sample_script.bat and display_results.m to produce results for toy dataset

 The nips data was accquired from https://archive.ics.uci.edu/ml/datasets/Bag+of+Words.